webscraperio/web-scraper-documentation/docs/Parsers/Virtual column.md

 Regular expression to extract `city`: `\n([^\,]+)` - return capture group `1`.
 Regular expression to extract `state`: `, ([^\s]+)` - return capture group `1`.
 Regular expression to extract `ZIP code`: `\d+$`

+**Create columns with default values**

+Virtual column in combination with [Replace text][replace-parser] parser can be used to create a column with a default value.
+In order to do this:

+    1. Create a Virtual column parser by clicking on "+ Add column" button at the bottom of the parser table.
+    2. Name your column and add any column as a source column.
+    3. Save your parser.
+    4. Create a Replace text parser and add the following configuration:
+        * Text to replace: [\s\S]+
+        * Text to place: your default value
+        * Use Regex: checked
+    5. Save your parser and download the data file with the new column.

 [replace-parser]: Replace%20parser.md
 [selectors]: ../Selectors.md